 What Exactly Is A “Makeup Table”?

-In most cases – whether you’re talking a pre-made vanity or a custom-built one – a “makeup table” is little more than a simple bridge connecting two vanity cabinets.
-They’re typically built with the same material and counter top as the vanities they’re connected to but installed at a slightly lower height, so you can sit comfortably in front of them in a regular chair or stool rather than a bar chair.
-Sometimes these bridges have a built in drawer either beneath the surface of the counter, up against the backsplash, or sometimes to either side of the sitting area, allowing you to store small toiletries close by and keeping them organized and easily accessible.
+In most cases a “makeup table” is little more than a bridge connecting two cabinets.
+They’re typically built with the same material and counter top as the vanities, but installed at a slightly lower height.
+For multi-piece setups, this makes them easy to transport and assemble.
+Across the board, the lower height also allows you to sit comfortably in front of them in a regular chair.
+Sometimes these bridges have a built in drawer for added storage.
+They can be in a couple places: beneath the counter, up against the backsplash, or to one side of the sitting area.
+Either way, this allows you to store small toiletries close by and keeping them organized and easily accessible.

 Shop All Makep Bathroom Vanities: